how-to

 5 Driver Mistakes That Are Costing You Distance

-Most mid-handicappers chase distance in the wrong place.
-You're grinding on the range, buying swing speed trainers, watching slow-motion YouTube breakdowns of Rory's transition, and giving away 15, 20, sometimes 30 yards (13.7 to 27.4m) through setup decisions you make before the club moves.
-Shot Scope's 2026 data puts the average 15-handicapper at 236 yards (215.8m) off the tee, while the average 10-handicapper sits at 259 yards (236.8m).
-That 23-yard (21.0m) gap isn't all swing talent.
-A good chunk of it is decisions you can fix today.
+Overspeed training is real.
+A structured 6-week SuperSpeed Golf protocol delivers 3 to 10 mph of swing speed gains in independent testing, and our SuperSpeed Golf review covers exactly what the data shows.
+But most mid-handicappers are simultaneously giving away 15 to 20 of those yards through setup decisions before the club moves.
+Shot Scope's 2026 data puts the average 15-handicapper at 236 yards (216m) off the tee, while the average 10-handicapper sits at 259 yards (237m).
+That 23-yard gap isn't all swing talent.
+A substantial chunk is decisions you can fix today.

 These five mistakes are diagnostic, not mechanical.
 You won't find "fix your takeaway" here.
 What you will find are setup and strategy errors that launch monitor data exposes in about 15 minutes on the range.

-3. 3.Position yourself strategically on the tee box — most golfers stand in the same spot every hole, narrowing the playable fairway for no reason.
+• 3Position yourself strategically on the tee box: most golfers stand in the same spot every hole, narrowing the playable fairway for no reason.

-4. 4.Hitting driver by default costs strokes: USGA data (2021) shows golfers pull driver 84–91% of the time regardless of hole design.
+• 4Hitting driver by default costs strokes: USGA data shows golfers pull driver 84 to 91% of the time regardless of hole design.

 1. Your Spin Rate Is Running 500 RPM Over Optimal

 Excess spin is the biggest distance killer mid-handicappers can't see without a launch monitor.
 Trackman Combine data shows the average 10-handicapper spins the driver at 3,192 rpm.
 The average 14.5-handicapper sits at 3,275 rpm.
-The optimal window for swing speeds in the 84 to 96 mph range is 2,400 to 2,700 rpm, according to MyGolfSpy's optimal launch chart (Oct 2025), citing Trackman Optimizer data.
+The optimal window for swing speeds in the 84 to 96 mph (135 to 155 km/h) range is 2,400 to 2,700 rpm, according to MyGolfSpy's optimal launch chart, citing Trackman Optimizer data.

 That's a gap of 500 to 875 rpm.
 Not a small leak.
 It's the difference between a ball that climbs, holds, and drops with forward roll versus one that balloons, stalls, and lands soft.

-MyGolfSpy (Oct 2025) modelled this at 95 mph club speed using the Trackman Optimizer: a player with a -5 degree angle of attack produces about 9.9 degrees of launch and 3,630 rpm of spin.
+MyGolfSpy modelled this at 95 mph (153 km/h) club speed using the Trackman Optimizer: a player with a -5 degree angle of attack produces about 9.9 degrees of launch and 3,630 rpm of spin.
 Flip that to a +5 degree angle of attack and the numbers shift to 15.7 degrees of launch and 2,595 rpm.
-The carry difference is 20 to 30 yards (18.3 to 27.4m).
+The carry difference is 20 to 30 yards.
 Same swing speed, same golfer, same club.

 MetricTypical Mid-Handicapper (10 to 20 HCP)Optimal TargetGap